Click to read our Curriculum Policy 2022

 - Prepares pupils for the opportunities, responsibilities and challenges of their life beyond school and provides them with the necessary skills to be lifelong learners

 We ensure that the needs of our pupils drive our curriculum provision.
 Whilst confirming our commitment to the broad and balanced principles of the National Curriculum, we also celebrate a range of pupil achievements and use our collective expertise to drive excellence and foster innovation.
-The legal scope for our curriculum is set out as per the Funding Agreement available on our website.
+The legal scope for our curriculum is set out as per the Funding Agreement available on the Aspire Schools Trust website.